lingeringwillx/StructIO/README.md

 Clear the internal buffer of the object.

-**find(bytes_sequence, n=1)**
+**find(b)**

-Searches the object for *bytes_sequence*.
-Returns the location in which the *nth* occurrence of *bytes_sequence* can be found, returns -1 if it's not found.
+Searches the buffer for *b*.
+Returns the location in which *b* can be found, returns -1 if it's not found.
 Starts searching from the current position in the buffer.

-**index(bytes_sequence, n=1)**
+**index(b)**

-Same as find but raises a *ValueError* if it fails to find *bytes_sequence*.
+Same as *find* but raises a *ValueError* if it fails to find *b*.

 **read_bool()**

-Read one byte from the object and converts it into a boolean.
+Read one byte from the buffer and converts it into a boolean.

 **write_bool(boolean)**

-Writes *boolean* to the object.
+Writes *boolean* to the buffer.

 **read_bits()**

-Reads one byte from the object and converts it into a list of integers representing the individual bits in the byte.
+Reads one byte from the buffer and converts it into a list of integers representing the individual bits in the byte.
 The first element in the list is LSB in the byte.

 **write_bits(bits)**

-Converts list of integers *bits* into a byte and writes it to the object.
+Converts list of integers *bits* into a byte and writes it to the buffer.

 **read_int(size, endian=None, signed=False)**

-Reads *size* bytes from the object and converts it into an integer.
+Reads *size* bytes from the buffer and converts it into an integer.
 The endian can be specified with the *endian* argument.
 The *signed* argument is used to specify whether the integer is signed or not.

 **write_int(number, size, endian=None, signed=False)**

-Converts *number* into a bytes object with length *size* and endian *endian*, then writes it into the object.
+Converts *number* into a bytes buffer with length *size* and endian *endian*, then writes it into the buffer.
 The *signed* argument is used to specify whether the integer is signed or not.

+**read_ints(size, n endian=None, signed=False)**

+Reads *n* integers of *size* bytes from the buffer.
+Can be faster than *read_int* when multiple reads are required but limited to sizes 1, 2, 4, 8.

+**write_ints(numbers, size, endian=None, signed=False)**

+Converts a list of integers *numbers* into a bytes buffer with length *size* and endian *endian*, then writes it into the buffer.
+Can be faster than *write_int* when multiple writes are required but limited to sizes 1, 2, 4, 8.

 **read_float(size, endian=None)**

-Reads *size* bytes from the object and converts them into a float. *size* can be 2 for half precision, 4 for single precision, or 8 for double precision.
+Reads *size* bytes from the buffer and converts them into a float. *size* can be 2 for half precision, 4 for single precision, or 8 for double precision.
 The endian can be specified with the *endian* argument.

 **write_float(number, size, endian=None)**

-Converts *number* into a bytes object then writes it into the object. *size* can be 2 for half precision, 4 for single precision, or 8 for double precision.
+Converts *number* into a bytes buffer then writes it into the buffer. *size* can be 2 for half precision, 4 for single precision, or 8 for double precision.
 The endian can be specified with the *endian* argument.

+**read_floats(size, n, endian=None)**

+Reads *n* floats of *size* bytes from the buffer.
+Can be faster than *read_float* when multiple reads are required.

+**write_floats(numbers size, endian=None)**

+Converts a list of floats *numbers* into a bytes buffer then writes it into the buffer.
+Can be faster than *write_float* when multiple writes are required.

 **read_str(length)**

-Reads a string with length *length* from the object.
+Reads a string with length *length* from the buffer.

 **write_str(string)**

-Writes *string* into the object.
+Writes *string* into the buffer.

 **read_cstr()**

-Reads a string from the object up to the null termination.
+Reads a string from the buffer up to the null termination.
 Raises a *ValueError* if it fails to find a null termination.

 **write_cstr(string)**

-Writes *string* into the object.
+Writes *string* into the buffer.

 **skip_cstr()**